-Located in Oyón (Álava), Valdemar boasts a very long winemaking tradition —they celebrated their 125 anniversary in 2014.
+Located in Oyón (Álava), Valdemar boasts a very long winemaking tradition —they have celebrated their 130 anniversary in 2019.
 The company revamped its portfolio in the 1980s with the brand Conde Valdemar and a value-oriented philosophy that has been maintained ever since.

 Valdemar produced Rioja’s first barrel-fermented white in the 1988 vintage, as well as the first Garnacha Reserva.
 The family also pioneered the work with lesser known grape varieties in the appellation.
 They started planting Graciano in the early 1990s and were among the first producers in Rioja to grow white Tempranillo and red Maturana.